- Home

 - Everyday Finance

-- Government announces plans to regulate ‘Buy Now Pay Later’ schemes
+- New protections for ‘Buy Now Pay Later’ customers

-The changes, which will apply to other forms of short-term debt as well, are designed to raise consumer awareness around these loans and offer increased protection from irresponsible lending practices.
+The new protections are designed to raise consumer awareness around these loans and prevent irresponsible lending practices.

-With the cost of living surging in the UK and many struggling financially, the government’s planned changes have been positively received, though there is concern that they are not acting quickly enough.
+With the cost of living surging in the UK and many struggling financially, the government’s planned changes have been positively received, though there is concern that they haven’t acted quickly enough.

 Get expert mortgage advice*